marcellino-ornelas/create-components-react/README.md

             |
             | - settings.json

 Lets give you some basic info on how templating works.
-When you initialize templating in create-components -react, every folder that is a direct child of `.ccr/templates/` are called packages.
+When you initialize templating in create-components-react, every folder that is a direct child of `.ccr/templates/` are called packages.
 Create-components-react uses the content of these folders to render your component.
 The default packages for react are `index, component, style` these will be include everytime you create a component structure unless you specify in the local settings or command-line that you would not like to include these packages.

 You also are allowed to add your own packages to use throughout the repo.
 These packages can have directories and/or dot files for rendering inside. each directory( even nested ones!) and all files will be made to the destination.
 To add custom packages create a new folder inside `.ccr/templates`.
 The name of the folder will be the package name.
 Inside your custom package folder create a file(s) and/or directory(s).
 Each file inside that you would like to have rendered with templating should include a `.dot` extention at the end of the file.
 If the only extention to your file is a `.dot` extention then will be rendered as a '.js' file.
 If you would like to have another type of extention include it before the `.dot` extention.

 Example to create a css file: `someFileName.css.dot`

+> Note: The `-c` flag in create will replace the extention for all `.css` files.

 > Review Create flags section for a full list of all flags.